sweattep/modern_quotes/README.md

 >At the end of the day, you fall back on your habits.
 How consistent are you going to be?

 >Down here in the real world we do not call something wrong unless it causes a problem.

 >The bulk of this money went to Steam/Xbox/Playstation/Nintendo storefronts

+>By March 2022, Tears of the Kingdom was essentially complete, but Nintendo delayed it for a year to refine it.